 When you live in the subtropical climate of Central Texas, issues with indoor air humidity can leave you feeling clammy and uncomfortable even when the air conditioner is running at full speed.
 The consequences of too-humid air extend beyond personal discomfort, however.
-Humid environments promote the growth of pollutants like dust mites, mold, and mildew.
+Humid environments promote the growth of pollutants like dust mites, microbial growth, and mildew.
 To safeguard your family’s health and protect your home from structural damage, the Environmental Protection Agency recommends keeping relative indoor humidity levels between 30 percent and 50 percent.

 Identifying the Causes of High Indoor Humidity